MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/Exchange-Teams-interact.md

 - Mailboxes are hosted in Exchange Server 2016 Cumulative Update 3 or later.

 - Autodiscover and Exchange Web Services is published externally.

-> [!NOTE]
-> Autodiscover (AutoD) V2 is required to allow the Teams service to perform an unauthenticated discovery of the user's mailbox.
-AutoD V2 is supported in Exchange 2016 CU3 and later.

 - OAuth authentication is configured preferably via the Exchange Hybrid Configuration Wizard running a full hybrid configuration (Classic or Modern).
 If you are not able to use the Hybrid Configuration Wizard, configure OAuth as described in [Configure OAuth authentication between Exchange and Exchange Online organizations](https://docs.microsoft.com/exchange/configure-oauth-authentication-between-exchange-and-exchange-online-organizations-exchange-2013-help).

  > [!NOTE]
  > Exchange trusts OAuth Token from Teams service which is known as EvoSTS.
 Step 1 should be enough, but just the EvoSTS; ACS is used for Free/Busy lookup in the calendar.

 - The checkbox for the Exchange Hybrid Deployment feature in Azure AD Connect is set.